criteo-research/paiss_deeprl/README.md

 # PAISS Deep Reinforcement Learning Practical Session by Criteo Research

+The repo contains all the material needed for a 1,5 hour practical session on Deep Reinforcement Learning.

+The idea is to practice basic techniques so as to solve toy problems and also introduce useful techniques and diagnostic tools that allow to ultimately solve harder problems.

 ## Setup Instructions

 1. Install Miniconda (cross-platform Python distribution):
     - download & run installer from [here](https://conda.io/miniconda.html)
 1. Create environment for the session:
     ```